coolwanglu/BrowserHack/README.md

   - http://nevanda.deviantart.com/art/nethack-tiles-32x32px-416691316

 ###How to use number pad for movements?
+Press `O` and set `number_pad` to 1.
+Make sure that NumLock is on.
-Enabled `number_pad:1` in options (the cog icon in the top-right corner), then reload the game.
+You can make this permanent by setting it in options (the cog icon in the top-right corner), then reload the game.

 ###How to apply my tileset?
 Run this in your browser console: